 Student officers and the advisor should work closely to ensure that sending invitations and information materials to eligible students is accomplished accurately and efficiently.
 This includes familiarizing yourself and your chapter with the MyHonorSociety (MHS) online registration system, if your chapter uses it.

 Once a plan is in place for inviting new members, it’s time to think about electing officers and appointing committees as deemed necessary in furthering the business of the chapter and delegate responsibilities as appropriate.
 Arrange an orientation meeting between current officers and newly-installed officers immediately following elections to ensure a smooth transfer of duties.
-Each chapter officer should maintain a log/journal/binder of the requirements of the position, and it should be passed on to the next officer.
 See Officer Transition Plan for information such as officer position descriptions, a sample application, plus tips and strategies for successful ALD chapter officer transitions.

 See that the chapter annual reports are properly completed and submitted to the National Office on or before May 10.
 The report is to give the status of the chapter’s fiscal activities as of April 15 for the group tax return prepared by the National Office for the Internal Revenue Service.